Mission

 Join the YMIA

-Everyone who fits the description of „young“ (students, PhD students and PostDocs up to two years after their defense) is welcome to join, no matter where they are located or what imaging or analysis modality they are using.
-In order to join, please either send an email to team-ymia@gerbi-gmb.de or fill out the survey (https://cloud.gerbi-gmb.de/apps/forms/Qy2SdAPtdjk2cmds).
-When you fill out the survey, please make sure you leave your e-mail address in the last field, so we can contact you.
+Everyone is welcome to join, no matter where they are located or what imaging or analysis modality they are using.
+In order to join, please send an email to team-ymia@gerbi-gmb.de or sign up for the mailing list when you register for one of our events.
 If you are interested, you can also become an active member of the GerBI society, but this is not mandatory to join the online activities of the YMIA.